SahilAggarwal/hugoblog/content/posts/adding-tracepoints-in-ftrace.md

 It requires 2 steps:

-* Declaring the tracepoint: Since these are memory related events and some of the memory related events are already available in `/sys/kernel/debug/tracing/events/kmem`.
-I will add `mm_page_swap_in` in the same directory i.e kmem.
+* Declaring the tracepoint: Since these are memory related events and some of the memory related events are already available in `/sys/kernel/debug/tracing/events/kmem` let's add `mm_page_swap_in` in the same directory i.e kmem.

     Before declaring tracepoint, we need to look into the function where this tracepoint will be inserted to see what fields are visible in the function which can be passed to the tracepoint and captured.
-For eg: here i am passing struct page *, int to my tracepoint.
+For eg: here we can pass struct page *, int to the tracepoint.

     `/include/trace/events/kmem.h` holds the declaration of events related to kmem.
-I will add `mm_page_swap_in/mm_page_swap_out` in the same file.
+Let's add `mm_page_swap_in/mm_page_swap_out` to the same.
 The declaration format is:

     ```
     TRACE_EVENT(mm_page_swap_out,           // Tracepoint name